ThanhBinhTran/Computer_Engineering_Projects_HCMUT/README.md

 # Computer Engineering projects [CSE HCMUT]
-This mega project includes many projects which were implemeted by junior students from CSE HCMUT.
+This mega project includes many projects which were implemented by junior students from CSE HCMUT.

 ## Classifying Objects on a Conveyor Belt Using Teachable Machine
 This project classifies objects on a conveyor belt using Teachable Machine.
 The simulation is conducted in ROS and Gazebo environments.
 Teachable Machine is used to classification objects (toys).